framely/community/docs/reference/providers/postgrest.md

 :::

 ## Create Tables
+1. To begin with, [create a Postgrest provider](./overview.md#create-provider) and then [import a component](./overview.md#import-component) to the provider.
-1. To begin with, you need to define the tables using storage-enabled frames.
+2. Next, you need to define the tables using storage-enabled frames.
 The label of a frame is the name of a table and the slots in the each frame are columns in each table.
 You can choose to create a frame or select an imported frame in the **Imported** field.

 ::: thumbnail
 ![create a frame](/images/provider/postgrest/create-frame.png)
 *Create a frame*
 :::

-2. Turn on **Storage Enabled** so this frame will be used to create a table in the database.
+3. Turn on **Storage Enabled** so this frame will be used to create a table in the database.

 ::: thumbnail
 ![enable storage](/images/provider/postgrest/enable-storage.png)
 :::

-3. Add slots to the frame.
+4. Add slots to the frame.

 ::: thumbnail
 ![add slots](/images/provider/postgrest/add-slots.png)